Silversea’s new launch takes luxury to new heights – and there’s a personal butler for every guest, as Louise Robinson reports.

 Touches like this are typical of cruising with Silversea – because while other lines go ever bigger, this one just tries to do it better.

 Working for a family firm makes all the difference to the staff, many of whom have been with Silversea for years (and from talking to a number of them, it’s clear that Muse was a plum assignment).
 It makes a lot of difference to the ship, too.
-Silversea’s vessels are not designed by committee, they’re designed by people.
-And not just people but Italians, who combine their innate sense of style with a love of cruising at its very best.
+Silversea’s vessels are not designed by committee; they’re designed by people.
+And not just people but Italian people, who combine their innate sense of style with a love of cruising at its very best.

 If there’s one guiding principle behind all Silversea’s ships, it’s that space equals luxury.
 And how true that is.
 Carrying so few passengers on a vessel of this size means that all the public spaces – bars, restaurants and pool deck – are calm and relaxed.
 Nowhere is crowded, and everywhere feels like somewhere you can happily relax and watch the world go by.